MiguelAngelTorres/ISE/README.md

 # ISE
-This repository contains the solved practices of the UGR subject ISE (Ingeniería de Servidores)
+This repository contains the solved practices of the UGR subject ISE (Ingeniería de Servidores) in the year 2016-2017.